lukeskt/Reactive-Mise-en-scene/README.md

 Please note that this plugin is a work-in-progress and should be considered experimental/beta software.
 It is part of an on-going PhD research project by the author, Luke Skarth-Hayley.
 You can read a summary of my research here: https://highlights.cdt.horizon.ac.uk/students/psxls4.

 I am keen to discuss use cases with creators, see what people use the system for, and perhaps conduct studies with users.
 I am also planning game jams and other means to promote and explore the plugin and the design concepts underpinning it.
-Please follow me on Twitter [@lukeskarth](https://www.twitter.com/lukeskarth) or get in touch via rmes@oneirica.systems.
+Please follow and DM me on Twitter [@lukeskarth](https://www.twitter.com/lukeskarth) or get in touch via rmes@oneirica.systems.

 ## Contents